Rust, Johnson help Pittsburgh rally past Bruins 4-3

 Boston scored twice in the first 2:02 on Sunday.

-Bergeron scored 11 seconds into the game, 3 seconds shy of the fastest goal to open a regular-season game by a Bruins player.
+Bergeron scored 11 seconds in, 3 seconds shy of the fastest goal to open a regular-season game by a Bruins player.
 Bjork netted the Bruins’ second goal when he beat Murray with a glove-side wrist shot from the slot.

-Simon got one back for Pittsburgh 1:37 after Boston’s third goal.
-Blueger cut the Bruins’ lead to 3-2 when he scored 33 seconds into the second.
-Crosby set up the Penguins’ second goal with a between-the-legs pass from behind the net to Blueger, who converted in front.
+Simon made it 3-1 when he scored 1:37 after Boston’s third goal.
+Blueger cut the Bruins’ lead to 3-2 when he scored 33 seconds into the second — off a between-the-legs pass from Crosby.

 NOTES: Boston C David Krejci missed his second straight game with an upper-body injury … Bruins F David Backes cleared waivers on Saturday.
-Boston plans to assign him to Providence of the AHL. … Crosby has points in seven straight home games against Boston, including five multi-point efforts. … Sunday’s game was Pittsburgh’s 600th consecutive home sellout, a streak that includes regular-season and playoff games and spans to Feb.
+Boston plans to assign him to Providence of the AHL. … Sunday’s game was Pittsburgh’s 600th consecutive home sellout, a streak that includes regular-season and playoff games and spans to Feb.
 14, 2007.

 UP NEXT